Skip to content

 What Is Brand Storytelling?

-Brief History of Storytelling
+A Brief History of Storytelling

-Powerful Examples of Brand Storytelling In Advertising
+Powerful Examples of Brand Storytelling in Advertising

 IVORY SOAP

-The ad conveyed their message around the convenience of not losing your soap in a bathtub full of water.
-It's beauty was in its simplicity.
+Its beauty was in its simplicity.
 A simple image with a single message.

 APPLE COMPUTER

-People wanted to stand next to a brand that wasn't afraid to speak out, to think differently.
+In a few short seconds, Apple was able to tell a story that evoked powerful emotions within its audience.
+People wanted to stand proudly next to a brand that wasn't afraid to speak out, to think differently.

-Why Now For Brand Storytelling?
+Why Now for Brand Storytelling?

 seth-godin-quote-storytelling